mattherman/csharp-lox/README.md

 [Lox](http://www.craftinginterpreters.com) interpreter written in C#.

+## Releases

+You can download the executable from the [Releases](https://github.com/mattherman/csharp-lox/releases) page.
+There are artifacts for both Linux and Windows.
+If you do not have .NET 5 installed you will need to use the `-self-contained` binaries.

 ## TODO

 The interpreter is finished, but there are a number of additions I would like to make: